suspect-devices/digithink/docs/buildnotes/RockyLinuxLXDHost/README.md

 * <del>Take advantage of Rocky Linux's downstream *bug for bug* compatibility with RHEL8</del>

     * Dell's support for its hardware is limited to commercial operating systems.
-Attempting to get their tools (raid, idrac, configuration etc) wedged into ubuntu is like needing a root canal. *but apparently in centos 8 Redhat and Dell only support what they are currently selling.*
+Attempting to get their tools (raid, idrac, configuration etc) wedged into ubuntu is like needing a root canal. *Apparently, in RHEL 8, Redhat and Dell only support what they are currently selling.*

 * Use the tools that Ubuntu/Canonical has been supporting for virtualization.